berrysauce/altar/README.md

 2. Install all dependencies with `pip install -r requirements.txt`
 3. Run `main.py` with `python main.py`

+> [!NOTE]
-> **Note**: Altar is built with Python 3.9.x, but should work with any Python version above 3.6
+> Altar is built with Python 3.9.x, but should work with any Python version above 3.6

 ## License
 Altar is licensed under the MIT license.